 I am a great believer in the power of personal reflection and using problem solving thinking to develop ourselves as Lean Leaders.
 Problem solving thinking (using the PDSA or A3 thinking process) can be applied in a variety of ways to work on self improvement.

-Personal PDSA as applied to skill development
+Personal PDSA as applied to skill development and creating new habits

 If you want to focus on improving your own capabilities or habits as a leader, I suggest going through the process outlined in the image above and described in more detail in the article I wrote for the Lean Post.

 The personal A3 process can help you gain greater clarity on your leadership gaps and to become more intentional about improving your skills as a Lean leader.
-Create a plan and conduct short experiements for improvement.
+Create a plan and conduct short experiments for improvement.
 Focus on getting a little bit better every day.